AllenCell/EMT_image_analysis/H2B_and_EOMES_instance_segmentation/README.md

    - **Denoising Parameters:**
      You specify which channel(s) to process via the “Denoising Channels” input (for example, `"1"` for nuclei segmentation or `"0,1"` for (v2 feature) label-free cell segmentation). if enabled, saves the raw offset‑corrected images in a dedicated “Raw” subfolder.  #v2 feature: When two channels are provided, the pipeline performs two separate denoising passes (saving outputs in separate subfolders)
    - **Segmentation Parameters:**
-     Choose the segmentation type (Nuclei, Cell, or Nuclei + Cell).
+     (v2 feature) Choose the segmentation type (Nuclei, Cell, or Nuclei + Cell).
 Different pretrained model paths can be provided for nuclei and cell segmentation.
 Segmentation is then applied (using multi‑threading) on the denoised images.
    - **Clipping Parameters:**
      An adaptive clipping algorithm refines the segmentation masks by removing low‑intensity pixels on a per‑slice basis.
 Additional options allow you to fill small holes and apply size/intensity filtering.
 A summary CSV file with object properties is also generated.